 Rollout IO - Service Terms and Conditions

-By clicking the "Get Started" button, or otherwise accessing and using the Service, you acknowledge that the following service terms and conditions (the “Terms and Conditions”) constitute a binding legal agreement and shall be deemed incorporated by reference into each Service Order, if applicable, between you as a user and/or the customer identified under the Service Order (“Customer”) and: (1) if you are a resident of the United States of America – with Rollout.IO, INC, and (2) if you are a resident of any country outside the United States of America - with DeDoCo Ltd. (either shall be referred as “Rollout”).
+The following service terms and conditions (the “Terms and Conditions”) constitute a binding legal agreement and shall be deemed incorporated by reference into each Subscription Order, if applicable, between you as a user and/or the customer identified under the Subscription Order (“Customer”) and DeDoCo Ltd. which run the Service under the name Rollout IO (“Rollout”).

 “App Users” means the final users of the Customer App(s).